jessebofill/DeckWebBrowser/README.md

 An inspect button is present in the context menu to easily use the integrated CEF dev tools just like you would in Chrome!

 ![Inpect tab screenshot](assets/screenshots/inspect.jpg)

+### Microphone Support
+A custom solution is implemented in order to support microphone access.
+This feature may not work on all websites (like Google) however most should be supported.
+A prompt asking user for permisson will be shown the first time a page requests access to the microphone, and permission will be reset every time a page reloads or new page loads.
+For security reasons permissions are not saved, and the requirement for user to explicitly grant permission every time a page is navigated to is intentional.
+Once the user has allowed/ denied access, a mic icon indicating whether permission is granted, will be shown next to the tab title.

+Note: If a page says "micphone access denied" without showing showing the user prompt first, simply refresh the page and the prompt should now work when the page requests access again.

 ## Installation
 This plugin is installed through [Decky Loader](https://wiki.deckbrew.xyz/en/user-guide/home).
 Just search/ find "Web Browser" in the Decky Loader store front.
 See "Using the Store" for details [here](https://wiki.deckbrew.xyz/en/user-guide/plugin-store)